fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 });
 {% endhighlight %}

-When the last connection closes, the timer is disposed by calling `Subscription#unsubscribe`.
+When the last connection closes, the timer is destroyed by calling `Subscription#unsubscribe`.
 If `unsubscribe` is not called, the timer will continue to run in the background.